BrunoCestari/PPE-Detection/README.md

 ## Inference

-Videos with Inference Yolov

-Videos with Inference Faster CNN
+Video showing the detection with Yolov8ml model:

-## Final thoughts
+## TO DO

-- How improve data - augmentations
+- Improve data: Apply different augmentations
-- How improve Yolo Models
+- Improve Yolo model: Make inference faster
-- How improve Faster R-CNN
+- improve Faster R-CNN: Fine tuning?
+Consider if the effort worth it.
-- How build the detector
+- Build the detector?: I don't need track every frame, just need one occurrence of NO PPE.
  </div>